hackerb9/vv/README.md

 ### Note 4

+ImageMagick 6.9.12 has a few issues:

-ImageMagick 6.9 may not support webm video.
+* may not support webm video.

-### Note 5

-ImageMagick 6.9.10 has a bug where a filename that has a colon in it will not work when frame zero is selected.
+* has a bug where a filename that has a colon in it will not work when frame zero is selected.
 As a workaround, this script uses "file://$filename[0]".

+* has a bug where RGB data is not read properly from sixel image files

 ## Todo

 * Add --cat option which just splats images out as fast as possible.
 * Handle genuine VT340 specially so it doesn't change foreground/background colors.
 * Reconsider `v` (view just this image fullscreen) and `f` (fullscreen toggle) keys.
 Maybe should either be modal or not.
-May help to redefine `Enter` to always switch to fast mode and 'f' to always switch to fullscreen mode?
+Would it help to redefine `Enter` to always switch to fast mode and 'f' to always switch to fullscreen mode?
 * Allow file sortorder to be changed interactively instead of editing script. (modification/access time, natural sort).
+* Show a quick overview of all images in the directory.
+(Like lsix).
 * Should not show pdf, odt, xls and other slow formats by default.
-* Currently prompt is less verbose if the screen width is too short, but maybe that should always be the case and only show the succinct help only if a wrong key is hit.
+* Currently prompt is less verbose if the screen width is too short, but maybe that should always be the case.
+Consider showing the succinct help only if a wrong key is hit.
 * Implement "-1" and "-w" to default to 1-for-1 and Wide view mode.
 * Consider using b9's feh key bindings.
-* Show a quick overview of all images in the directory.
-(Like lsix).
 * Allow selecting a range of images for deletion.
 * imageinfo() calls ImageMagick's identify which is too slow.
 * Use exiftool for property adjustments, not imagemagick which fails.